PierreDurrr/plex-addedAt-simple-date-editor/README.md

 Defaults are +48 hours in the future, and 30 days ago.
 Can be changed as what you want, same for label name.

 Processed items will get the label removed automatically.

+Script can be triggered manually on set up on a cron.